artsy/README/playbooks/support/README.md

 - On the last day of your shift verify in [OpsGenie schedule](https://artsy.app.opsgenie.com/schedule/whoIsOnCall) who is coming to replace you and have a quick check in with them about current outstanding issues.
-- Update header of the slack #incidents channel with the current on-call engeneers' names.
+- Update header of the slack #incidents channel with the current on-call engineers' names.

 ## Helpful Resources and Playbooks